zulip/zulip/docs/subsystems/caching.md

 it is.
 In the following sections, we'll talk about how we make this work.

-As a sidenote, the policy of using these accessor functions wherever possible is a good idea, regardless of caching, because the functions also generally take care of details you might not think about (e.g. case-insensitive matching of stream names or email addresses).
+As a side note, the policy of using these accessor functions wherever possible is a good idea, regardless of caching, because the functions also generally take care of details you might not think about (e.g. case-insensitive matching of stream names or email addresses).